uOttawa-Makerspace/STEMDirectory/README.md

 # STEMDirectory
-Directory listings for new uOttawa STEM building.
+Directory listings for uOttawa STEM building.

+Sign at the entrance near design commons runs on this site.

+Display is hooked up to a Zotac box running Ubuntu.

+Webpage runs locally oon the machine.